fireRun-io/firebase-logging/README.md

 # Easier Logging for Firebase

 Firebase Logging is a free open source tool that we built for the Firebase community.
-We are regular user of Firebase and this solves a real "logging" need for us.
+We are regular users of Firebase and this solves a real "logging" need for us.
 We hope it helps you too.

 See our [Firebase Logging Page](https://firerun.io/firebase-logging/) for more information.